paskalian/Standby/README.md

 ### Process Selection

 By clicking on 'No Process Selected' you will be granted with a process selection window which you can select your target process from.
-After you select your process you must click Select, this will open up an confirm window - since this action will open a handle to the target process- and after confirming the program will open a handle to target process using your configurations and display basic information about it.
+After you select your process you must click Select, this will open up an confirm window - since this action will open a handle to the target process - and after confirming the program will open a handle to target process using your configurations and display basic information about it.

 ### Dll Selection